 THE MCM ERA

 Post brand updated, the shows became far more engaging - the vector artwork Jon put together gave us a huge appeal, and people flocked to see what we had on offer.
-Praised for having something unique and different, the Animazombs attracted a brilliant fan base, but more importantly highlighted that people really did like the the characters.
+Praised for having something unique and different, the Animazombs attracted a brilliant fan base, but more importantly highlighted that people loved the characters.

 Interestingly, I was constantly asked the question "is this a TV show or computer game" and looking back, the artwork certainly gave that impression.
 My usual response was "no, but wouldn't that be great..." and that really was an influential factor into pushing ahead with developing the show.